genderkit/genderkit/_articles/exercise.md

 ### Where can I learn more?

-You can read more about the benefits of regular exercise and get advice on what you can do next on [the NHS website](https://www.nhs.uk/livewell/fitness/Pages/Fitnesshome.aspx).

-There is also specific information for people with disabilities on [the NHS website](https://www.nhs.uk/Livewell/fitness/Pages/get-active-with-a-disability-or-a-long-term-condition.aspx).
+You can read more about the benefits of regular exercise and get advice on what you can do next on [the NHS website](https://www.nhs.uk/live-well/exercise/).
+This includes specific information for people with disabilities and long term health conditions.

 ### References